microsoft/BotBuilder-Samples/csharp_dotnetcore/14.NLP-With-Dispatch/README.md

 To create the QnA Maker application and update the .bot file with the QnA Maker configuration,
 - Open a terminal
 - Navigate to samples\14.NLP-With-Dispatch
-- Run the following command
+- Run the following commands
 ```bash
 > ludown parse toqna --in dialogs/qna/resources/sample-qna.lu -o cognitiveModels -n sample.qna